-Usually they are.
-However there are times when a few quick checks can prevent you from bringing home a lemon.
+At first glance, all the plants in the nursery look healthy, lush, and glorious.
+Usually, they are.
+However, there are times when a few quick checks can prevent you from bringing home a lemon.
 Take some time to look over your purchase, before you introduce a problem into your garden.
-Here are some things to check for, before you bring a plant home and introduce it into your garden.
+Here are some things to check for, before you bring a plant home and plant it in your garden.

 - Root Ball: When buying a balled-and-burlapped tree or shrub, the root ball should feel solid.
 If it appears broken, there’s a good chance the roots have had a chance to dry out and the plant will suffer.